Fari0127/12345/README.md

 ### GET /author/:author

-Example: `/author/Fari0127` will retrieve all books by Frank Herbert.
+Example: `/author/Fari0127` will retrieve all books by Fari0127.

 ### GET /title/:title